House rejects Trump-backed plan on government shutdown, leaving next steps uncertain

 Musk, in his new foray into politics, led the charge.
 The wealthiest man in the world used his social media platform X to amplify the unrest, and GOP lawmakers were besieged with phone calls to their offices telling them to oppose the plan.

-Rep. Steve Womack, an Arkansas Republican and senior appropriator, said it’s a preview of the new year — “probably be a good trailer right now for the 119th Congress.”
+Rep. Steve Womack, an Arkansas Republican and senior appropriator, said the bipartisan bill’s collapse signaled what’s ahead in the new year, “probably be a good trailer right now for the 119th Congress.”

 The White House’s Office of Management and Budget had provided initial communication to agencies about possible shutdown planning last week, according to an official at the agency.